 Value-based billing requires technology that can track quality metrics, flag gaps in care, and generate performance reports.
 Your EHR and practice management software should support quality measure dashboards, automated alerts for overdue screenings, and integration with payer portals for performance data.
 If your current systems cannot do this, it is time to evaluate upgrades.

-5. Verify Payer Enrollment and Credentialing
+Step 5: Keep Payer Enrollment and Credentialing Current

 Participating in value-based programs often requires specific payer enrollment steps beyond standard credentialing.
 ACO participation, MIPS registration, and commercial value-based contracts each have their own enrollment processes.
 Make sure your provider credentialing is current with every payer offering value-based arrangements, because gaps in enrollment mean gaps in payment.